JanDostal/tul-alg2-semestral-project/README.md

         +getCurrentDate()$ LocalDate
     }

-note for ApplicationRunner "Součást package ui" note for ConsoleUI "Součást package ui (prezentační vrstva)" note for MoviesSubUI "Součást package ui (prezentační vrstva)" note for TVShowsSubUI "Součást package ui (prezentační vrstva)" note for TVSeasonsSubUI "Součást package ui (prezentační vrstva)" note for TVEpisodesSubUI "Součást package ui (prezentační vrstva)"
+note for ApplicationRunner "Included in the package ui" note for ConsoleUI "Included in the package ui (presentation layer)" note for MoviesSubUI "Included in the package ui (presentation layer)" note for TVShowsSubUI "Included in the package ui (presentation layer)" note for TVSeasonsSubUI "Included in the package ui (presentation layer)" note for TVEpisodesSubUI "Included in the package ui (presentation layer)"

 ConsoleUI ..> MoviesController : Depends on
 ConsoleUI ..> TVEpisodesController : Depends on